SeanezLab/BoMI-py/docs/start-react.md

 ## 5. Run an experiment

 Finally, click on either StartReact task button to open the experiment interface.
-The interface for **"Precision"** and **"MaxROM"** are basically identical.
+The interface for **"Precision"** and **"MaxROM"** are basically identical;
+they just configure the filename and the target range size.

-- **"Precision"**: Precision angle matching task.
+- **"Precision"**: Precision matching task.
 - **"MaxROM"**: Max range of motion (ROM) task.

 ![](./img/bomi-sr-begin.png)